core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

    - The Token is chosen as the client sees fit.
 In fact, there is no reason for this Token to be the same as the phantom request's.

-   - The outer Code field, the outer CoAP options and the encrypted payload with AEAD tag (protecting the inner Code, the inner CoAP options and the possible plain CoAP payload) concatenated with the counter signature are the same of the phantom request used for the group observation.
+   - The outer Code field, the outer CoAP options and the encrypted payload with AEAD tag (protecting the inner Code, the inner CoAP options and the possible plain CoAP payload) concatenated with the signature are the same of the phantom request used for the group observation.
 That is, they are as specified in the 'ph_req' parameter of the received informative response.

    - An outer Observe option is included and set to 0 (Register).
 This will usually be set in the phantom request already.